Skip to content

 How secrets flow

-Secrets must be declared in config.yml and passed from env via ${...}. config.yml is the single source of truth; .env (or any other env file, or the process environment) holds the values.
-There are no hidden env settings beyond what's declared in config.
+Secrets are declared in config.yml and passed from the environment via ${...}. config.yml is the single source of truth; .env (or any other env file, or the process environment) holds the values.
+No hidden env settings exist beyond what config.yml declares.